JC72/JeffClegg_09_GoodReadMe_Generator/ExampleREADME.md

   ## Installation

-  Download (and unpack) or clone the repo, then using a CLI run the  command.
+  Download (and unpack) or clone the repo, then using a CLI run the npm install command.

   // Usage section